 In 2003, the Brazilian federal government launched an anti-corruption program designed to detect and punish irregularities in municipal expenditures.
 The program selects municipalities at random and audits their expenditures of federally transferred funds from previous years.
-My primary analysis employs a staggered difference-in-differences design focusing on how audits change public employment under the jurisdiction of the mayor.
+My primary analysis employs a staggered difference-in-differences design focusing on how an audit changes public employment under the jurisdiction of the mayor.
 I compare employment outcomes in a municipality that was randomly drawn to be audited to those in eligible municipalities that were either never audited or were randomly chosen to be audited in later years.
 I confirm this design's validity, showing that a range of local economic, demographic, and public labor characteristics cannot predict which municipalities get audited.

 Based on these analyses, I provide three main findings.
-First, examining the contracts of employees working for the municipal government across all sectors, I show that the audits lead to a larger number of hires of public employees.
-The effect on hires is greater for employees with temporary work contracts, which is where the mayor has considerable discretion.
+First, examining the contracts of employees working for the municipal government across all sectors, I show that an audit leads to a larger number of hires of public employees.
+The effect on hires is about 15%, and it is greater for employees with temporary work contracts, which is where the mayor has considerable discretion.
 Importantly, I verify that the number of hires outstrips dismissals, resulting in a net rise in employees.
-Focusing on education and using identified data on the universe of school employees (consisting of teachers and teacher aides), I show that audits increase the number of new school employees.
+The effects on hires are robust to recent advances in differences-in-differences method.
+Focusing on education and using identified data on the universe of school employees (consisting of teachers and teacher aides), I show that an audit increases the number of new school employees, mostly inexperienced ones.
 Municipal governments play a crucial role in this sector, given that they manage most primary schools and spend one-third of their budget on them.
 In addition, one-fourth of municipal employees work in this sector.
-Moreover, I find that the effect on hires in the municipal bureaucracy and on new school employees is greater among municipalities in which audits uncovered higher corruption levels.
+Moreover, I find that the effect on hires in the municipal bureaucracy and on new school employees is greater among municipalities in which an audit uncovered higher corruption levels.

-Second, I investigate two possible mechanisms that could explain why audits lead to additional hires.
-One mechanism is that the corruption revealed by audits decreases mayors' reelection chances, leading mayors to increase their patronage engagement to compensate for the loss of electoral support.
-Another alternative is that the information revealed by audits improves the ability of mayors to take corrective actions (i.e., dismissing perceived "bad apples" working in the municipality), thereby allowing the mayor to hire new employees to replace the dismissed ones.
+Second, I investigate two possible mechanisms that could explain why an audit leads to additional hires.
+One mechanism is that the corruption revealed by an audit decreases mayors' reelection chances, leading mayors to increase their patronage engagement to compensate for the loss of electoral support.
+Another alternative is that the information revealed by an audit improves the ability of mayors to take corrective actions (i.e., dismissing perceived "bad apples" working in the municipality), thereby allowing the mayor to hire new employees to replace the dismissed ones.
 I find evidence consistent with the first mechanism: Mayors increase the number of hires not as a form of corrective action, but rather as political leverage to shore up their reelection chances.
-Consistent with this interpretation, I show that the effect on hires is significantly larger in the presence of reelection incentives, such as prospects for reelection, where there are greater gains from improving popularity.
-In addition, I provide evidence showing that hiring additional employees offsets the negative effect of audits on mayoral reelection rates.
+Consistent with this interpretation, I show that the effect on hires is larger in the presence of electoral incentives, such as prospects for reelection, where there are greater gains from improving popularity.
+To do this, I compare the treatment effect from municipalities where the mayor was audited in its first term with those audited in its second term (who face a term limit).
+In addition, I examine whether the release of audit results differentially changes the reelection rates for a mayor who hired more or fewer employees during his term.
+I provide evidence showing that hiring additional employees offsets the negative effect of an audit on mayoral reelection rates.